Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

     ```smalltalk
     matrix := MTMatrix forClasses: { MyVehicle } andTests: { MyVehicleTest }
     ```
-* with a collection of packages, assuming that the associated test packages have the same names with the suffix “-Tests”: #TODO package MyVehicle ?
+* with a collection of packages, assuming that the associated test packages have the same names with the suffix “-Tests”:
     ```smalltalk
-    matrix := MTMatrix forPackages: { APackage1 .
-APackage2 }
+    matrix := MTMatrix forPackages: { 'MuTalk-Examples' }
     ```
 * with a collection of packages and a collection of test packages:
     ```smalltalk
-    matrix := MTMatrix forPackages: { APackage1 .
-APackage2 } andTestPackages: { ATestPackage1 .
-ATestPackage2 }
+    matrix := MTMatrix forPackages: { 'MuTalk-Examples' } andTestPackages: { 'MuTalk-Examples-Tests' }
     ```

 Once created, the matrix must be constructed with `build` to ran the corresponding mutation analysis.
 Then it can be displayed with `generateMatrix`.
 Here is the snippet to analyse `MyVehicle` example class :